kentnf/VirusDetect/tools/readme.md

 ######3.1 manually correct the virus taxon id

-There will be several virus do not have taxon id in download files, but they may have correct taxon id on GenBank website.
+There will be several virus do not have correct taxon id in download files, but they may have correct taxon id on GenBank website.
 So I guess the website update more frequently than ftp.
 To generate accurate classification, we need manually update these virus taxon id in the script viral_DB_prepare.pl, sorry for that I did not make it as a automatically process.